DrKabum/node-typescript-project-starter/README.md

 Base files needed for probably any Node project written with Typescript, as of June 2023.
 Just copy those files over and do the following:

+- Change the app name at the top of `package.json`
+- Install dependencies

 ```
 npm install
 ```